linebender/druid/CONTRIBUTING.md

 One partial solution to this problem is to be more precise in what we are actually promising.
 So whenever we release a new version we also update all our dependencies in `Cargo.toml` to match the versions that we are actually testing with.
-This will be much more accurate to the spirit of the version specification - druid will work with the specified version and any newer one if it's [semver] compatible.
+This will be much more accurate to the spirit of the version specification - Druid will work with the specified version and any newer one if it's [semver] compatible.
 We're not testing the extremely big matrix of old versions of our sub-dependencies and so we shouldn't claim that the old versions will work.